Skip to Content

 Marylebone

-The menu at Trishna is specifically inspired by the flavours of Coastal India which have their own unique sense of taste that can only be found there.
+The menu at Trishna is specifically inspired by the flavours of coastal India, all of which have their own unique taste, found nowhere but there.

 The dishes here are made from scratch using fresh ingredients and are cooked to perfection.
-The restaurant offers a variety of traditional Indian dishes and curries, and they are easily some of the best we have ever tasted.
+The restaurant offers a variety of traditional Indian dishes and curries, and they are easily some of the best we’ve tasted.

 Raunka Punjab Diyan